pmiguelpinto90/ShiftDisplay/README.md

 1. Launch the Arduino IDE
 1. Open the Library Manager by going to menu: Sketch > Include Library > Manage Libraries
-2. Search for ShiftDisplay library by typing shiftdisplay on Filter your search
+2. Search for ShiftDisplay library by typing shiftdisplay in Filter your search
 3. Select ShiftDisplay by MiguelPynto and click install